-In fact, the quickest way to kill a houseplant is to overwater it.
+But, plants don't like to sit in water all day.
+The quickest way to kill a houseplant is to overwater it.

 The dreaded root rot problem.
 Most plants like a porous soil, allowing room for water and air pockets.
 Soil acts like a sponge, and too much water makes the sponge dense, squashes the air pockets and suffocates the roots.
 This is not usually a problem when the soil drains well, it occurs when the grow pot ends up sitting in a pool of water that collects at the bottom of your decorative planter.

 The best thing you can do for your plants after watering them, is make sure they don’t sit in water.

 TIP: Use our Pumice Stones as an added drainage layer to prevent root rot.

 - Never let your grow pot sit in water